Skip to content

 Indigenous Food Field School Facilitator

 Pafura graduated from DIG's Farmer Field School in 2019.
-From the Batwa community of Nyakabungo, Pafura held the leadership role in his group and quickly became an advocate of gardening.
+From the Batwa community of Nyakabungo, Pafura was the secretary for his group and quickly became an advocate for vegetable gardening.
+Pafura joined DIG as a Facilitator in 2022, leading our Indigenous Foods Preservation Project.
 In addition, Pafura represents the Batwa community through advocacy and human rights work with the United Organization for Batwa Development in Uganda (UOBDU).
-Pafura joined DIG as a Facilitator in 2022, leading our Indigenous Foods Preservation Project.
+He is extremely dedicated to improving standards of living for the Batwa while preserving their unique culture and ancestral knowledge.
+He serves as a role model for his community and often shares his testimony with Batwa youth.

 Apollo